actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_detail.md

 Data Collection Status|String|<ul><li>No Device Assigned</li><li>Incomplete Assignment</li><li>Collecting</li><li>Collection Stopped</li></ul>|||
 Device Serial|String||The serial number of the activity monitor currently assigned to subject.|If subject is not assigned to a monitor, this field will be set to `null`.|

-GET Subject Details (by System-wide primary key)
+GET Subject Details (by system-wide primary key)
 ---
 Returns information about a given subject.